luispuerto/rants/_posts/2019-11-18-apple-now-removes-features.md

 [^1]: Yeah...
 I know that for you a customer of just 10 years is nothing, since you have a 50 years history and some of your customers are as old as that.
+[^2]: I have to say that since I wrote this, bookmarks and I guess passwords, has synced again on my old phone.
+Still, tabs are not syncing, in one way or another, which is a feature lost.